 Make yourself at home.

 The Restaurant Château St Pierre de Serjac serves French cuisine with a Mediterranean accent; the seasonal menu uses fresh vegetables and herbs from the kitchen garden.
 Choose from the à la carte or the chef’s set menu; both change often, but past mains have included seared sea bream with fresh-herb gnocchi and chorizo crisps, and beef fillet with gratin potatoes.
 Past dessert picks have included chocolate ganache with tonka-bean cream and citrus-y honey-and-lemon gateau.The Continental buffet spread includes freshly baked pastries and bread, fruits, jam, eggs, cheese, and hot drinks.
-Guests staying in the self-catering properties can pick up freshly baked bread and pastries from the main château at 8.30am.
-The kitchen will also prepare barbecue packs of meat (steaks, spicy sausages, burgers and chicken sourced from the best local butchers), and to-go pizzas for easy in-house dinners are available year round if pre-ordered.
+Guests staying in the self-catering properties can pick up freshly baked bread and pastries from the main château at 8am.
+In summer, the kitchen will also prepare barbecue packs of meat (steaks, spicy sausages, burgers and chicken sourced from the best local butchers), and to-go pizzas for easy in-house dinners are available year round if pre-ordered.

 The cosy bar is set in the château’s original drawing room.
 Sample the estate’s wines or have the mixologist extraordinaire shake up your cocktail of choice; in the winter, make a beeline for the silvery velvet sofas by the crackling, 19th-century marble fireplace.